Learning a New Way of Cooking: Plant-Based Basics, Tips, Techniques and More

 - Play around the bulk section.
 This is where your lovely whole grains, nuts, seeds and even spices hang out.
 Buy some new ones and start experimenting.

-- Browse the international isles of the supermarket.
-Ethnic and international cuisines are often the most vegan friendly, so in these isles you'll find great options to bring your dishes to life: curries, coconut milk, tamarind paste, rice noodles, seaweed and nori sheets, all types of fragrant rice, spring roll wrappers, Mexican tortillas, and much more.
+- Browse the international aisles of the supermarket.
+Ethnic and international cuisines are often the most vegan friendly, so in these aisles you'll find great options to bring your dishes to life: curries, coconut milk, tamarind paste, rice noodles, seaweed and nori sheets, all types of fragrant rice, spring roll wrappers, Mexican tortillas, chili pastes and much more.

 - Be adventurous, pick out something you've never used before and try to get creative or find a recipe.